CPCCPD3031A Implement Safe Lead Paint and Asbestos Work Practices in the Painting Industry

 A nationally recognised Statement of Attainment will be issued by the Registered Training Organisation Masters in Building Training (RTO no 40666), to participants who successfully complete the course.

-Every painter trained to implement safe lead paint and asbestos work practices has a duty to the community, client, employees and themselves to faithfully implement the requirements of A.S.
-4361.2 and the additional requirements of local agencies with responsibilities for the environment, waste disposal, public health and workplace health and safety.
+Every painter trained to implement safe lead paint and asbestos work practices has a duty to the community, client, employees and themselves to faithfully implement the requirements of AS/NZS Guide to Hazardous Paint Management and the additional requirements of local agencies with responsibilities for the environment, waste disposal, public health and workplace health and safety.